- Code EMSC2023

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload1-2 hours of lectures and a 3-4-hour practical per week.
-An additional four day field trip will take place during the mid-semester break.
-Some of the material will be based on online resources.
+- An additional six day field trip will take place during the mid-semester break.

 Requisite and Incompatibility

 Prescribed TextsNo prescribed texts